 A Women’s Touch

 Women have added their own little touch to streetwear by giving two spectrums of style for two different type of women.
 On one end, you have the typical cozy style which includes hoodies, sweatshirts, and graphic tees.
 However, edgy chic is becoming an increasingly popular style in women’s streetwear.
-Apparent in brands like Matte Brand and MISBHV, edgy chic combines feminine elements like lace with street hints like leather and reworks them to push the boundaries of regular fashion and streetwear.
-Edgy chic highlights the true liberated and free-spirited women by encouraging women to be rebellious and sexy in what they wear.
+Apparent in brands like Matte Brand and MISBHV, edgy chic combines feminine elements like lace and body con with street hints like leather and reworks them to push the boundaries of regular fashion and streetwear.
+Edgy chic highlights liberated and free-spirited women by encouraging women to be rebellious and sexy in what they wear.

 Women, Streetwear, and Fashion